piuma/pylibs-slide/slide/slides.md

 ---
 ## pywebview

+lightweight cross-platform wrapper around webview

 ![text](md/image/pywebview.png)

 https://github.com/r0x0r/pywebview
 -
 #### pywebview
-pywebview is a lightweight cross-platform wrapper around a webview component that allows to display HTML content in its own native GUI window.
+allows to display HTML content in its own native GUI window.

 It gives you power of web technologies in your desktop application, hiding the fact that GUI is browser based.
 ---
 ## bokeh